eliJaimes/AngularBootCampExercisePart2/NOTES.md

 - From tha Subject expose an observable calling asObservable method

 - Use filterChangeSubject$$ to emit next notifications on the filterChange$ observable

+# Add combineLatest operator to compose the filteredPosts$ Observable

+- Instead of assigning the posts$ observable directly to the filteredPosts$ observable, run it trough a combineLatest creation operator

+- Until this point the effect will be the same as a simple assignation